AviatrixSystems/Docs/HowTos/ipmotion.rst

 Prerequisites
 --------------

+ 1. Identify a subnet where you want to migrate VM.
+For example, this subnet is 10.1.0.0/24.
+ #.
+Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where migration is to take place.
+For example, create a VPC 10.1.0.0/16 with a public subnet 10.1.0.0/24.

- - To implement IPmotion, you must first deploy Aviatrix virtual appliance CloudN on a subnet where VM migrations take place.
+ #.
+Deploy Aviatrix virtual appliance CloudN on this subnet.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.

- - Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.
+ #.
+Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.

- - Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where CloudN is deployed.

-Go to IPmotion at the navigation bar and follow the steps below to setup IPmotion.
+Go to IPmotion at the navigation bar of the CloudN controller console and follow the steps below to setup IPmotion.

 1. Specify on-Prem IP Address List